abemedia/abemedia.github.io/ecommerce-web-design.md

         icon: shopping-cart
         desc: "<b>Ecommerce</b> website featuring:"
         features:
-            - Bespoke design
+            - Bespoke design | We don't use any templates at ABE Media but create the design from scratch according to your specifications.
-            - 5 CMS pages
+            - 5 CMS pages* | We design & populate up to 5 content pages at no charge.
-            - Custom payment gateways
+            - Custom payment gateways | We set up your preferred payment gateways for your eg. PayPal, Google Wallet, SagePay etc.
-            - 1h remote training
+            - 50 categories* | We set up a maximum of 50 categories for you.
+            - 2h remote training | We train you and your staff how to manage orders, add or edit products, manage client accounts etc.
     -
         title: Ecommerce Pro
         price: "3,500"
         icon: shopping-cart
         desc: "All of the <b>Ecommerce Basic</b> features plus:"
         features:
-            - Social login
+            - Backup & recovery service | We take regular backups of your site and should your server go down we restore it on a server of your choice at no charge.
+            - Social login | We create applications for platforms such as Facebook, Google & LinkedIn to allow your users to sign in with their social profiles without having to enter any data.
     -
         title: Ecommerce Bespoke
         icon: star